Left-right splitting of elliptic flow due to directed flow in heavy ion collisions

-We examine in Fig.~\ref{fig:4} the $v_2$ splitting at different energies, where panels (a), (b) and (c) show the AMPT $v_2(\pt)$ results of charged hadrons within $\etap$ in minimum bias Au+Au collisions at $39A$, $200A$ GeV and minimum bias Pb+Pb collisions at $5.02A$ TeV, respectively.
-The magnitude of the $v_2$ splitting decreases with the colliding energy; this is expected because the directed flow $v_1$ is smaller at higher energies.
-We also see that the order of splitting can be different at different energies depending on the sign of $v_1(\pt)$.
-The expectations from Eq.\eqref{v2s} (cross symbols) agree rather well with the split $v_2$ curves at all three energies, although we can also see a small discrepancy at $39A$ GeV.
-This discrepancy is due to the $c_3$ term in Eq.\eqref{v2s0}, because the magnitude of $c_3$ is not too much smaller than $v_1$ in the AMPT results at $39A$ GeV, as explicitly shown in Fig.~\ref{fig:4}(a).
+In Fig.~\ref{fig:4} we examine the $v_2$ splitting at different energies at RHIC and LHC, where the upper panels (a-c) show the AMPT $v_2(\pt)$ results of charged hadrons within $\etap$ in minimum bias Au+Au collisions at $11.5A$ and $200A$ GeV and minimum bias Pb+Pb collisions at $5.02A$ TeV.
+The magnitude of the $v_2$ splitting decreases as the colliding energy increases; this is expected because the directed flow $v_1$ is usually smaller at higher energies.
+We also see that the order of splitting can be different at different energies as a result of the sign of $v_1(\pt)$.
+The expectations from Eq.\eqref{v2s}, shown as the cross symbols, agree rather well with the split $v_2$ results at all three energies, although there is a small discrepancy at $11.5A$ GeV.
+This discrepancy is due to the $c_3$ terms in Eq.\eqref{v2s0}, because $c_3$ is not very small at $11.5A$ GeV as shown in Fig.~\ref{fig:4}(a).
 In cases where $|c_3| \ll |v_1|$ is not true, Eq.\eqref{v2s} is not accurate enough while Eq.\eqref{v2s0} still is.
-We also show the split $v_2(\pt)$ results of charged hadrons within $0{<}\eta{<}y_{\rm beam}$ in the lower panels of Fig.~\ref{fig:4}, where $y_{\rm beam}$ is the projectile rapidity in the center-of-mass frame of the collision.
-We see that the magnitudes of $v_2$ splitting are now similar at the three very different energies, and the larger $\eta$ range increases the magnitude of $v_2$ splitting at high energies.
-This is the result of the usually larger $v_1$ magnitude at larger rapidities; as a result, at higher energies the $v_1$ magnitude is smaller within a fixed (pseudo)rapidity range, but it may not be smaller within the full (pseudo)rapidity range.
+In the lower panels of Fig~\ref{fig:4}, we show the split $v_2(\pt)$ results for charged hadrons within $0{<}\eta{<}y_{\rm beam}$, where $y_{\rm beam}$ is the projectile rapidity in the center-of-mass frame of the heavy ion collision.
+We see that the magnitudes of the $v_2$ splitting are similar at these different energies, and the wider $\eta$ range increases the magnitude of $v_2$ splitting at high energies due to the big $v_1$ magnitudes at large rapidities.
 This suggests that the left-right $v_2$ splitting could be observed even at LHC energies if one looks at large rapidities.